Flushing & Locking Practices

 13.2 Practice Recommendation

-• Inpatient:
+- Inpatient:

-• Not in use: lock at least weekly (90).
+Not in use: lock at least weekly (97).

-• Unused lumens, of a multi-lumen TC-CICC in use: Lumens in continuous use do not require flushing.
-However, unused lumens should be flushed with 0.9% sodium chloride after each use and at least once per day.
+Unused lumens, of a multi-lumen tc-CICC in use: Lumens in continuous use do not require flushing.
+However, unused lumens should be flushed with 0.9% sodium chloride for injection after each use and at least once per day.
 This aligns with regular assessment and documentation of patency to prevent luminal occlusion (1).
 Potential pressure changes created by variance in pressure in an adjacent lumen may cause blood reflux into the opening of the unused lumen, for example by disconnection and connection of syringes and intravenous lines, pulsatile flushing, pulsatile intravenous pumps.

-• Ambulatory setting:
+- Ambulatory setting:

-GRADE: V
+GRADE V

-14. CENTRALLY INSERTED CENTRAL CATHETERS (CICC) AND TUNNELED CENTRALLY INSERTED CENTRAL CATHETERS (T-CICC)
+14. CENTRALLY INSERTED CENTRAL CATHETERS (CICC) AND TUNNELED CENTRALLY INSERTED CENTRAL CATHETERS (t-CICC)

 14.1 Summary of Evidence